A Characterization of Multioutput Learnability: Batch Multioutput Learnability

-This shows that the learning rule that runs $\Acal_k$ on marginal samples $S_k$ and concatenates the resulting scalar-valued predictors to get a vector-valued predictor is an agnostic learner for $\mathcal{F}$ w.r.t.\ loss $\ell$ with sample complexity at most $\max_{k} m_k(\epsilon/K, \delta/K)$.
-This completes our proof of sufficiency.

-\textbf{Part 2: Necessity.} Next, we show that if $\Fcal$ is agnostic learnable w.r.t.\ $\ell$, then each $\Fcal_k$ is agnostic learnable w.r.t.\ $\psi_k \circ d_1$.
-Given oracle access to agnostic learner $\Acal$ for $\Fcal$, we construct agnostic learner $\Acal_1$ for $\Fcal_1$.
+\begin{proof} The proof of the sufficiency direction is similar to that of Theorem \ref{thm:multi_label_batch_hamming}, so we defer it to Appendix \ref{appdx:batch_reg_decom_suff}.
+We now focus on the necessity direction.
+To that end, we show that if $\Fcal$ is agnostic learnable with respect to $\ell$, then each $\Fcal_k$ is agnostic learnable with respect to $\psi_k \circ d_1$.
+In particular, given oracle access to agnostic learner $\Acal$ for $\Fcal$, we construct agnostic learner $\Acal_1$ for $\Fcal_1$.
 By symmetry, a similar reduction can then be used to construct an agnostic learner for each component $\Fcal_k$.

 Since we are given a sample with a single, univariate target, the main problem is to find the right way to augment samples to a $K$-variate target.
 In the proof of Theorem \ref{thm:multi_label_batch_hamming}, we showed that randomly choosing $y_{ik} \sim \text{Uniform}(\{-1,1\})$ for $k \geq 2$ results in all predictors having a constant $1/2$ risk--leaving only the risk of the first component on both sides.
 Unfortunately, in regression under general losses, no single augmentation works for every distribution on $\Xcal$.
 Thus, we augment the samples by considering all possible behaviors of $(\Fcal_2, \ldots, \Fcal_K)$ on the sample.
 Since the function class maps to a potentially uncountably infinite space, we first discretize each component of the function class and consider all possible labelings over the discretized space.
 Fix $1>\alpha > 0$.
 For $k \geq 2$, define the discretization